a-n-rose/a-n-rose.github.io/_posts/2019-02-17-comparing-features-and-models-deep-learning-and-speech.md

 The dataset used to train the models is the Speech Commands Dataset (2017), available <a href="https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html">here</a>.
 To explore the code used to achieve this, please see this <a href="https://github.com/a-n-rose/Build-CNN-or-LSTM-or-CNNLSTM-with-speech-features">repository</a>.

-## Figure 1: Durations of feature extraction and best model performance
+## Table 1: Durations of feature extraction and best model performance

 Below show the feature type, number of features total, whether or not noise was mixed or delta features were applied and how long the extraction process took.
 So far I have only tested CNN+LSTM, but of these, you can compare which features resulted in the best models.
 The best below are the models trained on STFT without noise, STFT with noise, and the FBANK without noise but with delta features.
 I show below these models' classification of new (and very noisy) speech.